Youth & Family Ministry

-In addition to the information found in the other tabs to the left, The Congregational Youth Ministry Coach is available to come to your area to provide education and training on the following topics.
+In addition to the information found in the other tabs to the right, The Congregational Youth Ministry Coach is available to come to your area to provide education and training on the following topics.
 Consider grabbing a few neighboring congregations and let's create a memorable experience.

 Safeguarding: Let's start with safeguarding.
 It is a huge topic that needs to be addressed in every congregation.
 Gary is well versed on the basics of what your congregation needs to do in order to comply with the Ordinances coming out of the State Attorney Generals Office.
 Checkout the "Safeguarding" tab as you strive to develop a safe environment for your youth, volunteers, and congregation.

 Creating a Healthy Youth Ministry Culture Within Your Congregation: A foundational presentation designed to aid church folks in creating a healthy youth & family ministry culture within your congregation.
 Once a healthy culture has been created then intergenerational relationships flourish and programming becomes far more effective.

 Faith Webbing: An active learning experience that delves deep into understanding the concept of Faith Webbing.
 The vision being to wrap our children and youth in a web of faith so loving and caring that they will know God and always want to be a part of a local congregation.

 Back in 2014 Gary gifted one book to each Southern Ohio Synod Congregation.
 Search around your church for a copy.
 Otherwise, additional copies can be ordered from sites such as Amazon, Barnes and Noble, Ebay, etc...Or you can purchase copies from Gary.
 Faith Webbing Book